Google Shopping Product Type – The Rundown

 1. Within your Google Ads account, find your Shopping Campaign.

-2. Go to “Product Groups” & hover over this section with your mouse.
+2. Go to “Product Groups” & hover over the “All Products” section with your mouse.

-3. Click into the Pencil Icon on “All Products,” which will allow you to edit subdivisions.
+3. Click on the Pencil Icon next to “All Products,” which will allow you to “Edit Subdivisions.”

-4. You will then be able to click into product type
+4. You will then be able to click on p”Product Type” within the subdivisions.

 Difference Between Product Category and Product Type

-It’s important to know the different between Google’s Product Category vs. Product Type.
+It’s important to know the difference between Google’s Product Category vs. Product Type.
+I touched on this above, but feel that an expanded explanation is needed.

-For example, for our in-house eCommerce brand, DermWarehouse, a product we sell is Apothederm Hydrating Eye Cream.
+For example, for our in-house eCommerce brand, DermWarehouse, a product we sell is iS Clinical Youth Eye Cream.
 The taxonomy we had to choose for this eye cream product was the following:

 • Health & Beauty > Personal Care > Cosmetics > Skin Care